You have no items in your shopping cart.

 Single beam headlight bulbs such as H11 and 9005 work exclusively with one beam, either the low or the high beams.

 As such, single beam systems require two bulbs total, one to create a light beam for the lows and a second to create a beam for the highs.
-Single beam bulbs have one filament, which means it only emits one beam of light at a time.
+Single-beam bulbs have one filament, which means they only emit one beam of light at a time.

 If you try to save money by buying a dual beam bulb for your single beam headlight system, it simply will not work.
-Each assebmly has its own specifc bulb size and headlight mechanism.
+Each assembly has its own specific bulb size and headlight mechanism.

 The name 'dual beam' is misleading as drivers often think it means the headlight system requires two bulbs but as explained, dual beam systems require one bulb for both beams.